Amourspirit/python_ooo_dev_tools/docs/help/calc/format/direct/cell/borders.rst

 Default Border
 """"""""""""""

-Appling ``Border.default`` will create a default border for a cell or a range.
+Applying ``Border.default`` will create a default border for a cell or a range.

 .. tabs::